 What is manufactured spending (MS)?

-In simple terms, manufactured spending is the process of turning credit card spend into cash, which you can then use to pay off the credit card.
+In simple terms, manufactured spending is the process of turning credit card spending into cash, which you can then use to pay off the credit card.

 The goal is two-fold: